What to do in London

 You should plan 2 – 4 hours

 The annual Notting Hill Carnival takes place in August.
-Europe’s largest street festival offers a spectacular parade with a wide variety of colorful characters: definitely a must-see event!
+Europe’s largest street festival offers a spectacular parade with a wide variety of colorful characters.

 Guided walking tour through Notting Hill